joshukraine/dotfiles/README.md

 ## 🌟 New Mac Bootstrap

 This is what I would do if I bought a new Mac computer today.
-The steps below assume you have already completed the basics like checking for software updates and logging in to iCloud.
+The steps below assume you have already completed the basics:

+- Log in to iCloud
+- Check for software updates
+- [Install Xcode Command Line Tools][install-clt]

 ### 💻 1.
 Run my fork of thoughtbot’s Laptop